-When it comes to your generator and the adapters needed to power your equipment, we suggest you do the necessary research once you have calculated the wattage needed now and in the future of your food truck business.
-If you have any questions regarding the power or how to power your truck using a generator, you might benefit from reading our article about generator uses.
+When it comes to your generator and the adapters needed to power your equipment do the necessary research.
+Once you have calculated the wattage needed now and in the future of your food truck business, you will get a better picture of the power system equipment required for you.
+If you have any questions regarding the power your truck is using from a generator, you might benefit from reading our article about generator uses.

 If any questions you have are not answered, please contact customer service.
 We are here to help you.

 A few weeks ago, we had the opportunity to visit a local food truck company called Marco Pollo.
 Their menu is inspired by years of international travel and adventurous eating.
 The food is created from secret family recipe's and made from scratch authentic sauces.

 When visiting with them we tried some of their customer and chef favorites, the food was amazing.
 We also got to interview the owner and learned some interesting stuff about owning a food truck business.
 Check out the interview below.

 MARCO POLLO INTERVIEW

 What challenges have you faced and overcome with your Food Truck business?

 We can only use a limited amount of equipment since the power source we own is limited.
 We have not overcome this problem, even after the purchase of a 7,000 Watt generator.